 The Mary Robinson Centre will be located at Victoria House, Mary's childhood home in Ballina, Co.
 Mayo.
 In addition to Victoria House, the Centre will include a purpose built academic facility on an adjoining site.
-The site is being made available to The Mary Robinson Centre by Mayo County Council as part of their commitment and will be run in academic partnership with NUI Galway.
-Mayo County Council will be custodians of Victoria House, Mary Robinson's childhood home, and also Mary's archive, holding them on behalf of the State.
-Victoria House, and the adjoining purpose built academic facility (referred to henceforth in this document as "The Mary Robinson Centre") will be leased to The Victoria House Foundation at a peppercorn rent, subject to a lease agreement between Mayo County Council and The Victoria House Foundation.
-The archive will be made available to The Mary Robinson Centre subject to an agreement between the Robinson Family, Mayo County Council, NUI Galway and the Company.
+The site is being made available to The Mary Robinson Centre by Mayo County Council as part of their support and will be run in academic partnership with NUI Galway.
+Mayo County Council will be custodians of Victoria House, Mary Robinson's childhood home.
+NUI Galway will be the custodian of Mary Robinsons archive.
+Victoria House (referred to henceforth in this document as "The Mary Robinson Centre") will be leased to The Victoria House Foundation at a peppercorn rent, subject to a lease agreement between Mayo County Council and The Victoria House Foundation.
+The archive will be made available by NUI Galway to The Mary Robinson Centre subject to an agreement between the Robinson Family, Mayo County Council, NUI Galway and the Company.